JasonFantl/JasonFantl.github.io/_posts/2024-11-19-Decentralized-Dynamic-Cluster-Size-Estimation.md

 * [Push-sum](https://www.cs.cornell.edu/johannes/papers/2003/focs2003-gossip.pdf): A diffusion-based approach that conserves values as they diffuse across the swarm, until you can derive the swarm size based on how diffused the value was.
 This is not dynamic (at least not for nodes leaving a swarm), and is very slow.
 It is interesting though, and there are many other diffusion-based protocols that solve different problems.
 * Token-Passing: A counter is passed around that gets incremented for every new node it sees.
 This is not dynamic and requires knowledge of the entire topology.
 Or you can use [probabilistic methods](https://repositorium.sdum.uminho.pt/bitstream/1822/37951/1/183.pdf), but these are slow.
 * [Population protocols](https://www.cs.yale.edu/homes/aspnes/papers/minema-survey.pdf): A fascinating class of algorithms that assume the bare minimum of its agents, allowing for highly general algorithms.
 Population protocols assume random interactions, which is not our environment, but there are still useful [population protocols for size estimation](https://arxiv.org/pdf/2105.05408).
+* Biological: Inspired by fireflies, [this fantastic method](https://ieeexplore.ieee.org/abstract/document/5174691) only relies on the most basic of communication primitives.
+But it is a bit too slow for our purposes, and we will allow ourselves more complex communication.
+* Tree-based: [This](https://oaktrust.library.tamu.edu/items/611690ef-8b89-4cc9-bcdd-91493183f296) master's thesis is very close to what we will eventually develop, but uses more overhead then is necessary.

 But none of these exactly fit our specific environment, so let's develop our own solution!
-Although, [this](https://oaktrust.library.tamu.edu/items/611690ef-8b89-4cc9-bcdd-91493183f296) master's thesis is very close to what we will eventually develop.

 ## Leader as a root